chazzconi25/IC322-Portfolio/week12/learning_goals12.md

 International standards are defined for 8-,12-,16- and 23-bit G. The 32-bit CRC standard is most prevalant in link layer protocols and uses the following generator:
 $$G_{CRC-32} = 100000100110000010001110110110111$$

-In CRC because of the way the math works CRC can detect burst errors fo fewer than $r + 1$ bits.
+In CRC because of the way the math works CRC can detect burst errors of fewer than $r + 1$ bits.
 It can also detect errors of greater than $r + 1$ with a probability $1 -0.5^r$ and any odd number of bit errors.

 Example CRC $D = 0110100011$ --> $R = 0001$